-Environmental monitoring was done by the team of SIES Indian Institute of Environment Management (IIEM), an ISO 9001: 2015 certified institute for R&D and lab testing services.
-Our institute is recognized by the Department of Scientific and Industrial Research, Government of India.
+Environmental monitoring was done by the team of SIES Indian Institute of Environment Management (IIEM).
 The methodology includes tools such as questionnaires, physical inspection, observation, lab analysis, review of documentation, and interviewing key persons.
 The study covered the following areas.